FreakyLime/crypto-trend-analysis/README.md

 ## Overview

-This project is designed to monitor cryptocurrency data from various sources such as Binance, CoinGecko, and Senticrypt.
+This project is designed to monitor cryptocurrency data from various sources such as Binance and CoinGecko.
 It calculates technical indicators and uses the OpenAI API to generate detailed analyses.
 These analyses are then sent to a Telegram channel for real-time updates.

 ## Features